From Casetext: Smarter Legal Research

 The plaintiffs respond by citing other out-of-circuit authority.
 But each case is distinguishable, and none addresses the issue of third-party reliance implicated here.
 As with Neustadt and Block, each case focuses on the distinction between negligence claims in which the misstatements are collateral to the suit's gravamen and those truly premised on the government's misrepresentations.

 First, the plaintiffs rely on Jimenez-Nieves v.
 United States, 682 F.2d 1 (1st Cir.
 1982), in which the Social Security Administration (SSA) ceased paying benefit checks because of a government clerk's typographical error.
 Id. at 2.
-The First Circuit held that the FTCA's misrepresentation exception did not apply because the alleged false statement-the typo-"did not directly injure the plaintiff; it was simply the internal bureaucratic cause of other agency action-dishonoring the checks."
+The First Circuit held that the FTCA's misrepresentation exception did not apply because the alleged false statement—the typo—"did not directly injure the plaintiff; it was simply the internal bureaucratic cause of other agency action—dishonoring the checks."
 Id. at 4.
 In making this point, the First Circuit cited Neustadt's reference to "the 'traditional and commonly understood definition of the tort'" when the FTCA was enacted.
-Id. at 3-4 (quoting Neustadt, 366 U.S. at 706).
+Id. at 3-4 (quoting Neustadt, 366 U.S. at 706, 81 S.Ct.
+1294).
 The court then observed that "one essential element of misrepresentation remains reliance by the plaintiff himself upon the false information that has been provided."
 Id. at 4 (citations omitted).
 Because the false statement "was not made to the plaintiff and he did not rely upon it," the misrepresentation exception did not bar the plaintiff's claims.
 Id. at 5.

 Although Jimenez-Nieves does include some language that facially supports the plaintiffs, the case again turns on the distinction between claims premised on the government's communication of false information (which fall within the misrepresentation exception) and those premised on the government's breach of some alternate duty (which do not fall within the misrepresentation exception).
 The "false statement" at issue in Jimenez-Nieves was a clerical error by the SSA in intra-agency communications.
 Id. at 2.
 So, by definition, the government's misrepresentations could not have been relied on by the plaintiff—or by anyone else outside the agency, for that matter.
 The First Circuit referred to Neustadt only to underscore that the "false statement" (the typo) did not harm the plaintiff and that other governmental action caused the injury.

 The plaintiffs next cite Saraw Partnership v.
 United States, 67 F.3d 567 (5th Cir.
 1995), in which the Fifth Circuit held that a negligence claim was not barred where the Veterans Administration (VA) incorrectly entered a plaintiff's loan payments, resulting in foreclosure of his property.
 Id. at 571.
 There, the government contended that the plaintiff's alleged injury was caused by the VA's failure to tell the plaintiff that it had not received his loan payments.
 Id. at 570.
 The Saraw Partnership court first relied on Ninth Circuit case law distinguishing between "misrepresentation" and the negligent "performance of operational tasks."
 Id. at 570-71 (citing Mundy v.
 United States, 983 F.2d 950, 952 (9th Cir.
 1993)).
 The Fifth Circuit reasoned that the "case is not about reliance on faulty information or on the lack of proper information; rather, the gist of this case is the government's careless handling of Saraw's loan payments."
 Id. at 571.
-The claim centered on the government's operational negligence, and any lack of communication was "collateral" to the mishandling of loan payments.
-Id.
+The claim centered on the government's operational negligence, and any lack of communication

 The Saraw Partnership court then concluded that the misrepresentation exception was further inapplicable because Saraw did not detrimentally rely on any lack of communication by the government.
 Id.
 The appellants rely on this snippet, but the Fifth Circuit did not address the issue of third-party reliance.
 See generally id.
 And, in any event, the case is distinguishable along the same lines as Jimenez-Nieves: the crux of the dispute similarly revolved around the intra-agency clerical error, not any misrepresentation.
 See Est. of Trentadue ex rel.
 Aguilar v.
 United States, 397 F.3d 840, 854-55 (10th Cir.
 2005) (describing Saraw Partnership as a case refusing to apply the misrepresentation exception to a claim for which a misrepresentation was only "collaterally involved").

-Finally, the plaintiffs cite Estate of Trentadue, where the Tenth Circuit observed that both "reliance by the plaintiff . . . upon the false information that has been provided,' and 'pecuniary loss'" are the twin essential elements of misrepresentation.
+Finally, the plaintiffs cite Estate of Trentadue, where the Tenth Circuit observed that both "reliance by the plaintiff... upon the false information that has been provided,' and 'pecuniary loss'" are the twin essential elements of misrepresentation.
 397 F.3d at 854 (quoting Jimenez-Nieves, 682 F.2d at 5); see also id. at 855.
 There, family members of a deceased prisoner brought a claim for intentional infliction of emotional distress for, among other things, the government's failure to inform the family members of the battered condition of the prisoner's body before sending them the remains.
 Id.
 The government invoked the FTCA's misrepresentation exception, contending that the family alleged "no conduct independent of a failure to communicate" information about the remains.
 Id. at 854.

 The Tenth Circuit disagreed, concluding that "even acknowledging that the government failed to inform the Trentadues of certain facts," their "emotional distress arises from the government's callous treatment of the family in the aftermath of Trentadue's death, including its shipping of Trentadue's battered remains to unsuspecting family members."
 Id. at 855.
 Estate of Trentadue is distinguishable for two reasons.
 First, the misrepresentation was made directly to the Trentadues, so the court had no occasion to consider the issue of third-party reliance.
 See id.
 And second, the central issue was whether the government's false statements and nondisclosure were "more than collaterally involved and constitute the very conduct giving rise to plaintiffs' emotional distress claim."
 Id.
 Here, in contrast, the Navy's alleged misrepresentations to the City are the precise conduct giving rise to the claims.
 There can be no argument that the misrepresentations are merely "collaterally involved" in the plaintiffs' claims.